jessielin2008/flightweatherdelay/README.md

 ## Status: In Progress
 ## Use Case:
 This project attempts to use historical flight and weather to predict departure delay.
-So it could be used to predict delay as soon as weather forecast is known and could be improved as departure day come closure as weather forecast gets more accurate.
+So it could be used to predict delay as soon as weather forecast is known and could be improved as departure day come closer and weather forecast gets more accurate.

 ## Steps:
-1. In Terminal run setup.sh to download flight and daily weather data and copy to HDFS.
-It downloads dataset for 4 years(2004-2007) and can take up to 10 minutes.
+1. In Terminal run setup.sh to download flight and hourly weather data and copy to HDFS.
+It downloads dataset for 4 years(2004-2007) and will take overnight.
-   Then run setup_isd.sh to download hourly weather day.
-This script takes overnight.
-Don't run it if you don't need to.
-   If Hive has flightDelay.flights_weatherhourly table ready, you can skip setup.sh and ingest.scala
+   If Hive has flightDelay.flights_weatherhourly table ready, you can skip setup.sh and ingest.scala Don't run setup.sh if you don't need to.
 2. Launch Scala Engine (at least 2 core 8GB memory) and use Ingest-hourly.scala to ingest data from HDFS to Hive flightDelay.flights_weatherhourly
 3. When completed demo, in Python Engine and run cleanup.py